Nashville Motorcycle Accident Attorneys

 - The sellers of the defective parts

 Road defects are a little different.
 You’re still making a claim that the design of the road or the materials used in its construction were defective, or that poor maintenance (like unfilled potholes, washout, or overgrown foliage, etc.) led to your injuries; however, a road defect or dangerous road claim is made against the government which controls the road.
-There are specific rules about suing a government, and the statute of limitations is typically only 1 year, so it is imperative that you move fast.
+There are specific rules about suing a government.
+The statute of limitations is typically only one year, so it is imperative that you move fast.

 Why are motorcycle accidents so dangerous?

-According to the Insurance Information Institute, more than 5,100 people were killed in motorcycle crashes in 2017.
-According to the National Highway Traffic Safety Administration (NHTSA), motorcycle riders were 27 times more likely to die in a crash than the occupants of passenger cars.
+According to the Insurance Information Institute, more than 5,579 people were killed in motorcycle crashes in 2020.
+According to the National Highway Traffic Safety Administration (NHTSA), motorcycle riders are 29 times more likely to die in a crash than the occupants of passenger cars.

-Motorcycle accidents are often more deadly and cause more catastrophic injuries than car or truck accidents because motorcycles offer little or no protection.
-Unlike cars, motorcycles don’t have a hood, a front, a trunk, or sides to protect the riders.
-They also weigh much less, which means that the physical impact on the motorcycle is much more than that of larger vehicles.
+Motorcycle accidents are often more deadly and cause more catastrophic injuries than car and truck accidents because motorcycles offer little or no protection.
+Unlike cars, motorcycles don’t have a hood, a front, a trunk, or sides to protect their riders.
+They also weigh much less, which means that the physical impact of a crash on a motorcycle is much more than that of larger vehicles.

 Bad weather, uneven roads, roadkill, and other roadway factors may be more likely to cause a fatal motorcycle accident.